BBVA/kapow/README.md

 # CAVEAT EMPTOR

 **Warning!!!
-Kapow!** is under heavy develepment and [specification](/spec/); the provided code is a Proof of Concept and the final version will not even share programming language.
+Kapow!** is under heavy development and [specification](/spec/);
+the provided code is a Proof of Concept and the final version will not even share programming language.
 Ye be warned.

 ## How Kapow! was born